+All Personal Care Staff and Clinical Professionals must receive training on:

+The proper installation, use, and maintenance of Transfer or Mobility Assistive Devices;

+How to instruct Residents on the safe use of Transfer or Mobility Assistive Devices;

+The difference between Transfer Assistive Devices and prohibited Restraints;

+Recognizing and reporting potential safety hazards related to Transfer or Mobility Assistive Device use; and

+Monitoring Residents for changes in condition that may affect the safe use of the Transfer or Mobility Assistive Device.

+All Personal Care Staff and all Clinical Professionals must complete an initial training regarding the lift device program.
+The lift device training shall also be completed by Personal Care Staff and Clinical Professionals annually.
+The completion of the initial and annual lift device trainings shall be documented in the employee’s personnel file.
+The lift device program is required to ensure Personal Care Staff and Clinical Professionals understand the proper use and operation of lift devices.
+The training shall include the correct use and understanding of safe Resident movement.
+The training must include a lift program guide, pertinent instruction materials from lift equipment manufacturers, and also include a practice evaluation.

 Employees working in a Special Care Residence must receive an additional four hours of training per year related to the Residents' specialized needs.
 Such training shall include the development of communications skills for Residents with dementia.

-In addition to the general ten-hour continuing education requirement for all employees, Residence Managers shall complete an additional five hours of training which shall be intended to complement the individual's background and experience.
-Credits for completing annual continuing education requirements for Residence managers may be transferable to other Residences.
+In addition to the general ten-hour continuing education requirement for all employees, Executive Directors shall complete an additional five hours of training which shall be intended to complement the individual's background and experience.
+Credits for completing annual continuing education requirements for Executive Directors may be transferable to other Residences.

 No more than 50% of the ongoing training requirement may be conducted by unfacilitated media presentations by such means as video or audio.

-Upon submitting proof in a manner and form prescribed by EOEA, training received within the past 18 months at another Assisted Living Residence, a similar facility or agency may be used to satisfy the requirements of 651 CMR 12.07.
-Satisfaction of the requirements of the general orientation shall not be used to fulfill the requirements of 651 CMR 12.04(4).
+Upon submitting proof in a manner and form prescribed by EOAI, training received within the past 18 months at another Assisted Living Residence, a similar facility or agency may be used to satisfy the requirements of 651 CMR 12.07.
+Satisfaction of the requirements of the general orientation shall not be used to fulfill the requirements of 651 CMR 12.04(5).

 Specialized Training Requirements.

-All staff providing assistance with Personal Care Services shall be trained in the Residence's policy on emergency response to acute health issues and first aid, and must also complete at least one hour of ongoing education and training per year on the topic of Self-administered Medication Management; and
+All Personal Care Staff shall be trained in the Residence's policy on emergency response to acute health issues and first aid, and must also complete at least one hour of ongoing education and training per year on the topic of Self-administered Medication Management; and

 All employees and providers shall receive ongoing in-service education and training, provided by a professional with relevant experience, that is designed to ensure orientation training is reinforced, from among the following topics:

-3/29/24 310 CMR - 158.2.1

-THIS IS A NON-TEXT PAGE

-12.07: continued

 Behavioral interventions, including prevention of manifestations of distress such as aggressive behavior and de-escalation techniques (mandatory);

 Defining, recognizing and reporting elder abuse (mandatory);